Chairs and contact

 In March 2022, the Secretary General of the Hague Conference on Private International Law (HCCH) formally invited EAPIL to participate as an Observer in the First Meeting of the Special Commission (SC) on the practical operation of the 2007 Child Support Convention and its Protocol, scheduled to take place between 17 and 19 May 2022.

 The Working Group was established in April 2022.
-Both the short and the long version of the position paper prepared by the Group were submitted on 11 May 2022 to the Scientific Council of EAPIL.
-The drafts are currently under review by the Scientific Council.
+Both the short and the long version of the position paper prepared by the Group were submitted in May 2022 to the Scientific Council of EAPIL, and were endorsed by the latter.

 I. The concept of marriage/spouse, being de jure included in the scope of application of the Convention, unlike other family relationships to which the Convention might apply by virtue of declaration under Art.
 63 of the Convention, has a pivotal role in determination of the Convention’s scope.
 The main problem arises with reference to same-sex marriages.
 However, other relationships that could be equated to marriage in the national law of the State of origin, such as cohabitation, should also be considered.
 There are two potential options: (i) allow each Contracting State to define the concept based on its national law (so that differ-ences between the law of the State of origin and the requested State can be faced accordingly) or (ii) find an autonomous definition of the concept.